-To qualify for a reverse mortgage loan, you'll need to meet certain requirements, including that you own the home completely or have a low mortgage balance.
-You'll have to live in the home and pay property taxes, insurance and maintenance costs.
+To qualify for a reverse mortgage loan, you’ll need to meet certain requirements, including that you own the home completely or have a low mortgage balance.
+You’ll have to live in the home and pay property taxes and insurance.

 The loan usually doesn’t have to be repaid until after you move out or die.
 Then, the home may be sold to repay the balance.
 If the place sells for more than the loan balance, you or your heirs will receive the difference.
 If it sells for less, the bank will take the loss.